-- ⊃ The title block named Original you created in the Basics Tutorial is available. - Open an empty drawing file and close all the others. - ⇒ Select the Bonus Tools family in the Tools palette and open the Smart Symbols module. - ⇒ Set the scale to 1:1. - 1 In the Library palette, open the Office folder (or the Project folder if you are working with the training project). - 2 Open the Symbols folder (or the Engineering Tutorial folder if you are working with the training project). - 3 Open the Title blocks folder.
+- ⇒ Set the scale to 1:1. - 1 In the Library palette, open the Office folder (or the Project folder if you work with the training project). - 2 Open the Symbols folder (or the Engineering Tutorial folder if you work with the training project). - 3 Open the Title blocks folder. - 4 Double-click the Original symbol with the left mouse button.